Annual Events in NYC

 Fifth Avenue, Manhattan

-In celebration of their community, country and culture, more than 80,000 Puerto Ricans march from 44th to 86th Streets in Manhattan as part of the annual National Puerto Rican Day Parade.
-"Lively" doesn’t even begin to describe this event, which welcomes nearly 3 million spectators every year and includes energetic musical performances, floats and a host of Puerto Rican celebrities.
+In celebration of their community, country and culture, more than 80,000 Puerto Ricans march from 44th to 79th Streets in Manhattan as part of the annual National Puerto Rican Day Parade.
+"Lively" doesn’t even begin to describe this event, which welcomes around 2 million spectators every year and includes energetic musical performances, floats and a host of Puerto Rican celebrities.

 Macy's Fourth of July Fireworks

 Celebrate America’s independence with the nation’s most dazzling pyrotechnics display.
-Fireworks light up the skyline, with musical accompaniment by the New York Pops orchestra and special guest stars, as millions watch in person and on television.
+Fireworks light up the skyline, with musical accompaniment by special guest stars, as millions watch in person and on television.
 You can take it all in from any number of prime waterfront viewing locations around the City.

 Nathan's Famous Fourth of July Hot Dog Eating Contest

-With a combination of steely grit, limber swallowing abilities and highly expandable stomachs, competitors in the Nathan’s Famous Fourth of July Hot Dog Eating Contest take on the NYC dogs to the delight of throngs of screaming fans every year.
+With a combination of steely grit, limber swallowing abilities and highly expandable stomachs, competitors in the Nathan’s Famous Fourth of July Hot Dog Eating Contest take on the NYC dogs to the delight of throngs of screaming fans.
 A select group of skilled eaters convenes at high noon, eating Nathan’s dogs for 10 minutes straight, stopping for nothing—not ketchup, not mustard or even a french fry.
-Don’t miss this year’s competition, which continues a tradition established in 1916.

-The MoMA PS1 Warm Up is an immersive multimedia experience: a rollicking outdoor concert housed in an installation created by the winner of PS1 and MoMA’s Young Architects Program.
-In addition to live music, DJs and dancing, guests are encouraged to explore everything PS1 has to offer—admission to the Warm Up includes access to all exhibitions.
+MoMA PS1's Warm Up is an immersive multimedia experience: a rollicking outdoor concert housed in an installation created by the winner of PS1 and MoMA’s Young Architects Program.
+In addition to enjoying live music, DJs and dancing, guests are encouraged to explore everything PS1 has to offer—admission to the Warm Up includes access to all exhibitions.

 Lincoln Center Festival

 One of the most celebrated and highly anticipated events of the year, the extraordinary Lincoln Center Festival puts artistic risk and radical ideas on display in the genres of dance, music, theater and puppetry.
-Events often occur at venues all around the City, including Governors Island.
+Events occur at venues within and around Lincoln Center.

 Harlem Week (through August)